copernicus-mogley/zkav.club/opportunities/README.md

 * You can triage and keep a queue moving (even with messy inputs).

-* You can make judgement calls and improve templates over time.
+* You can make judgment calls and improve templates over time.

 * You write clearly and treat consent + credits as real obligations.